 - Prices must include VAT if you are VAT registered.

-- You cannot charge customers for paying by credit/debit card as of January 2018.
+- You cannot charge customers extra for paying by credit/debit card.

 Does this apply to me?

 Almost certainly yes: the Consumer Protection from Unfair Trading Regulations 2008 (CPRs) cover all statements you make regarding the prive of products or services.

-It will normally apply to all accommodation providers whether the price is:
+It will normally apply to all accommodation providers regardless of whether the price is:

 - stated in an advertisement, a brochure, a leaflet or on a website